lulizou/dcon/vignettes/demo_1d.md

 `gamma` values, and assuming we use different `gamma` values to deconvolve.

+Interpretation of the true `gamma`:

+1. When the true `gamma` is low, then effectively there is no convolution happening.
+The signal has less noise, and the observed data more accurately reflects the true signal.
+2. When the true `gamma` is high, then the signal is heavily convolved.
+    The observed data appears much more spread out than the true signal.

+Interpretation of the `gamma` used to fit:

+1. In general, higher `gamma` results in effectively more of the signal being placed at the center peak.
+2. In general, lower `gamma` deconvolves less and the fitted signal is close to the observed data.

-In general, using a lower degrees of freedom, set using `df`, results in fewer spurious peaks while still capturing the main true signal.
+And in general, fitting with a lower degrees of freedom, set using `df`, results in fewer spurious peaks while still capturing the main true signal.

 ### Using true df